Siddhant-Gulecha/mini_project_URL_shortener/README.md

 - Redirect users to the original URL when they visit the short link
 - Simple web interface

+## AI-Assisted Development
+This project was efficiently built using AI-powered coding assistance, enabling rapid development and optimization.
+By leveraging AI, we streamlined the coding process, demonstrating how AI can enhance productivity and software development.

 ## Installation
 ### Prerequisites
 Make sure you have **Python 3** installed.